Theagentvikram/FakeNewsDetection/DebugThugs_SreenidhiInstituteofScienceAndTechnology_FakeNewsDetection/Code/Direct Text Prediction/Readme.txt

-Go to the Website - https://fakenews.streamlit.app
+Go to the Website - https://fakenewsdetection.streamlit.app
-Upload Files - Two Datasets True.csv and Fake.csv
-Wait for Processing
 Enter Text in the Prompt
 Get Results

+To make the Webapp work fast, We dumped the model, vectorizer, and accuracy.

+If you want the original Code, you can run it on your local Machine in your IDE.
+We also provided the code for Dynamic Upload and Dynamic Processing